Karaka-Management/Organization-Guide/Legal/Terms_en.md

 For the purposes of these TERMS:

-* COMPANY (referred to as either "the Company", "We", "Us" or "Our" in this AGREEMENT) refers to jingga, Gartenstr.
-26, 61206 Woellstadt.
+* COMPANY (referred to as either "the Company", "We", "Us" or "Our" in this AGREEMENT) refers to Jingga e.
+K., Kirchstr.
+33, 61191 Rosbach.
 * SERVICE(S) refers to all deliveries, performances, offers including but not limited to the WEBSITE, APPLICATIONS, consulting and functionality offered by the Company
 * TERMS, POLICIES or AGREEMENT mean these terms that form the entire agreement between You and the Company.
 * DEVICE means any device that can access the SERVICE such as a computer, a cellphone or a digital tablet.